lmangani/cap2wei/README.md

 cap2wei ("kept-away")
 =======

+**PTMF** is a format utilized by *HUAWEI* SIP/IMS voice equipment, completely undocumented.

-Simple, brutal scripts to convert HUAWEI TMF binary/text traces to PCAP / PLAIN LOGs
+**ptmf2pcap** is a simple, ugly & brutal script which attempts to convert HUAWEI TMF binary/text traces to PCAP / PLAIN LOGs based on reverse engineering of the protocol and leaves much to be desired.

 Extraction/Injection of original IP:PORT and TimeStamp to PCAP is mostly supported.

 ### Disclaimer
 The scripts were hacked together quite too fast and barely tested, use at your own risk!

+If you wish to contribute further PTMF samples to improve the script, contact the author.

 ### Scripts: